Augusta Cell Phone Distracted Driving Accident Attorney

 Distracted driving is one of the most common driver mistakes in Georgia.
 Texting while driving can cause serious and deadly motor vehicle collisions.
-If you or a loved one has been in an accident with a suspected distracted driver in Augusta, contact the accident attorneys at Nicholson Revell LLP for a free consultation.
+If you or a loved one has been in an accident with a suspected distracted driver, contact the Augusta car accident attorneys at Nicholson Revell LLP for a free consultation.

 For example, your lawyer will negotiate with an insurance company for a reasonable settlement on your behalf.
 Your lawyer can fight for an award that adequately covers your injuries and related bills.
 During negotiations, your lawyer can also connect you to top doctors in Augusta to help you recover physically and emotionally.